muratk5n/thirdwave/en/README.md

 ---

-Here's something funnier; the fossil fuel lobby might have allowed these imbeciles to become visible because the lobby knew they'd go around and around, hit a brick wall, fail and eventually come back to their arms in desperation, wanting more fossil fuel.

-This would have been diabolical but still shortsighted... e-retards managed to create a retarded buzz which grew also thanks to low rates.
-At the same time climate was truly in danger, **and** there was a viable option which remained unexplored because of retards wasting time / resources.
-Double whammy.
-Fossil lobby would have been better served to find that optimal, clean route that benefited everyone.
+Fossil fuel lobby might have allowed electrification to be popular because the lobby knew fools would go around and around, hit a brick wall, fail and eventually come back to their arms in desperation, wanting more fossil fuel.
+Diabolical yes but still shortsighted... e-retards did create a buzz which grew to certain degree.
+At the same time climate was truly in danger, **and** there was a viable option which remained unexplored for a while because of the e-retards.

 ---